 Cannabis is a complex plant made even more intricate by its many different strains.
-There are three basic types of cannabis plants: indica, sativa and hybrids.
-Each type of cannabis contains a different combination and balance of active compounds called cannabinoids.
+There are three basic types of cannabis plants — indica, sativa and hybrids.
+Each kind of cannabis contains a different combination and balance of active compounds called cannabinoids.
 There are at least 113 different cannabinoids that we know of, and still more to discover.

 Tetrahydrocannabinol (THC) is one of the primary cannabinoids found in cannabis plants.
 THC is responsible for the psychoactive properties of marijuana, and it can be balanced by other compounds in the plant to have different degrees of effectiveness.

 THC mimics a chemical messenger found naturally in your brain.
 The brain recognizes the THC and responds to it.
 When THC attaches to the receptors in your brain, it blocks the natural chemicals from completing their messages.
-Instead, the chemical balance in your brain shifts and erroneous messages are sent.
+Instead, the chemical balance in your brain shifts and messages are affected.

 When the THC leaves the brain, the chemical balance returns to normal.
-Coordination and memory are restored and the natural brain messenger system resumes.
+You experience restored coordination, and memory and the natural brain messenger system resumes.
 Accurate sensory messages replace the ones created by the THC.

 THC affects your brain while you’re consuming marijuana and for up to a few hours afterward.
 Through continual dosing, you could theoretically maintain the effects indefinitely.
 The amount of time it takes for cannabis to make changes to your brain chemistry and how long it lasts is dependent largely on how you consume it.